 Advantages of Thermal Interface Pads Vs. Thermal Paste

-Thermal Interface Materials are a critical aspect in the design of electronic components, making the difference between a working product and a faulty product.
+Thermal Interface Materials (TMIs) are a critical aspect in the design of electronic components, making the difference between a working product and a faulty product.
 The purpose of Thermal Interface Pads is to provide a preferential heat transfer path between heat-generating components like integrated circuit chips (CPUs) and heat spreaders such as a heat sink.

 What are thermal interface materials?

 Some thermal interface materials solve a common problem in machinery and electrical components.
-All too frequently, there are rough, uneven and wavy surfaces, making it difficult to establish the needed surface contact to create sufficient thermal conductivity to get it to flow away from the component.
-That’s when thermal interface materials serve as gap fillers.
-It’s specially cut and fitted to create a tight-fitting connection between the two elements, filling the air pockets with thermally conductive material.
+All too frequently, these components have rough, uneven and wavy surfaces, making it difficult to establish surface contact to establish thermal conductivity to get it to flow away from the component.

-Thermal interface materials connect the component, allowing the heat to flow from the component and into the heat sink.
-There are a number of materials and solutions to transfer this heat, but the two most common are thermal interface units and thermal paste.
+There are a number of heat management materials and solutions, but the two most common are thermal interface units and thermal paste.

 How to apply thermal interface materials